Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 How Do You Prepare for Go-Live Events?

 The first go-live readiness assessment is typically done at the beginning of a project to get baseline information.
 This information then informs the project and change management teams where they need to focus their attention.
+This first go-live readiness assessment is an example of a project deliverable handled by the change management team.

-One or more assessments are done throughout the pre-go-live preparation to check in on the project, look for risk areas, and prepare the project for the go live event.
+One or more assessments are done throughout the pre-go-live preparation or to check in on the project, look for risk areas, and prepare the project for the go live event.

 What Makes a Successful Go-Live Event?